cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-nvidia.md

 1. Under `OpenGL rendering GPU` select your main graphics processor
 1. Under `Power management` select `Prefer maximum performance`
 1. Enable the `Threaded optimization` option
-1. Enable the `Triple buffering` option
-1. Enable the `Vertical sync` option
-  - If you have a more powerful system, you can set it to `Fast` instead
-  - Enabling will reduce [screen tearing](https://en.wikipedia.org/wiki/Screen_tearing), however can increase input lag in some rare cases
 1. If you have a compatible display, enable G-Sync

 ![]({{ "/assets/images/nvidia-gpu-settings.png" | absolute_url }})